-You may need to pay a full-time nanny anywhere between $400 and $1,200 a week.
-The rate will vary depending on your geographical location, number children of children in your household, and most importantly the qualifications and experience of your nanny.
-In Chicago, for example, a nanny with 5+ years of experience as a newborn specialist may cost you somewhere around $15.00 per hour.
+You may need to pay a full-time nanny anywhere between $400 and $1200 a week.
+A very wide range.
+The rate will vary depending on your geographical location, number children of children in your household, and the most importantly the qualifications and years of experience of your nanny.
+In Chicago, for examples, a nanny with 2 years of experience as a newborn specialist may cost you somewhere around $12.00 per hour.
 In the same city, a newborn specialist with over 20 years of experience may cost you $22.00 per hour.

+Hourly pay can range from as low as $12 per hour to $22 an hour, or more for a very experienced caregiver who has an impressive roster of client families.
 Before we present candidates we will confirm your desired nanny budget.
-We only present candidates who are within your desired pay range so that you stay on budget.
-If you’re looking for a live-in situation and you can offer living quarters and other perks (such as health insurance or the use of a family vehicle), that may bring your costs down.
+We only present candidates who are within your desired pay range so you stay on budget.
+If you’re looking for a live-in situation, and you can offer lovely living quarters and other perks such as health insurance or the use of a family vehicle, that may bring your costs down.

 If you wish to pay your nanny a weekly wage, take that amount and divide it by the number of hours you expect your nanny to work.
 If it comes out to below the minimum wage, you’re not offering an adequate salary.
 If you’re looking for a live-out, non-full time nanny, paying by the hour may be a better set-up for you.
 The exact hourly rate will depend on where you live, the responsibilities of the position, and the experience of your nanny.

-When choosing quality childcare, financials are always something that should be considered.
-The fact of the matter is most families cannot afford a nanny and must opt for a lower cost childcare alternatives.
-A nanny is a luxury, but study after study affirms the importance of individualized, one-on-one childcare with a constant caregiver…particularly in the first 2 years of a child’s life.
+When choosing quality childcare, finances is something that should always be considered.
+The fact of the manner is most families cannot afford a nanny and must opt for a lower cost childcare alternatives.
+A nanny is a luxury but study after study affirms the importance of individualized, one-on-one childcare, with a constant caregiver…particularly in the first 2 years of a child’s life.